 A few photos should get your mouths watering!

 After all that carb-loading, we had planned to do some more walking around, specifically to hit the Rockefeller tree at night, since it was our last opportunity to do so.
 We managed to do it, but it was SO FREAKING CROWDED.
 UGH!
 Not only was it Saturday, but it was also the last Saturday before Christmas, so it seemed like everyone was walking around 5th Avenue, particularly around the tree.
 I know, I know – that probably shouldn’t have been surprising, but it was still a LOT of people.
 But we made our way through the crowds and managed to get some decent photos of the tree.
 We also got to see some of the light show on the front of Saks Fifth Avenue and went into St. Patrick’s for a quick look around.
 And right before we got back to the hotel, we swung by some of the famous windows of Bergdorf Goodman.
 Even without snow (and it wasn’t even very cold), this was a perfectly Christmassy way to spend our last night here. 🙂

 Thanks to Home Alone 2, I’ll always remember that “Guests of The New Celebrity Ding-Dang-Dong stay at the world-renowned Plaza Hotel, New York’s most exciting hotel experience.
 For reservations, call toll free: 1-800-759-3000.”

 And that put a (Christmas) bow on our final night in NYC!
 It’s now late morning on Sunday and we actually have a good chunk of time to do something because we don’t have to leave the hotel until around 4 PM.
-We’re currently doing some googling to see what good options will be, so check back to see what we landed on.
+We’re currently doing some googling to see what good options will be, so read through my post about the day to see what we landed on.